jacobwilliams/finterp/README.md

 ## Documentation

 The latest API documentation can be found [here](https://jacobwilliams.github.io/finterp/).
-This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford) (note that the included `build.sh` script will also generate these files).
+This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford).

 ## License